 and the cost of those works or the cost of that provision be borne by the person which has not complied with that direction.

 1.11.
-Pilotage services agreements
+Pilotage services, agreements with Companies etc. as to

 Having entered into a contract or other arrangement with the port authority under section 35(2) for the provision of pilotage services —

-(a) the Company may for its own requirements under the Iron Ore (Hamersley Range) Agreement;
+(a) the Company may for its own requirements under the Iron Ore (Hamersley Range) Agreement; or

 (b) the Salt Company may for its own requirements under the Dampier Solar Salt Industry Agreement; or